-We spend a ton of time thinking about what we're eating and how it influences our bodies, whether it's chugging a green smoothie in the morning for energy and fiber or sipping on a bone broth in the afternoon to heal our guts.
+We spend a fair amount of time thinking about what we're eating and how it influences our bodies, whether it's chugging a green smoothie in the morning for energy and fiber or sipping on a bone broth in the afternoon to heal our guts.
 How much, though, do you think about the impact the simple act of eating has on your body?

-Say what?
 Here's the deal: Everything you eat, whether it's a cheeseburger or salad, takes your body a certain amount of energy to digest.
-Since we're eating three (or more!) times daily, one of the easiest things you can do to kick up your digestive system and massively take the burden off your body's energy resources is to incorporate more digestive enzymes into your life.
+Since we're all eating three (or more!) times daily, one of the easiest things you can do to kick up your digestive system and massively take the burden off your body's energy resources is to incorporate more digestive enzymes into your life.

-"Digestive enzymes are proteins that break down food macromolecules into their smaller building blocks in order to facilitate their absorption into the body through the gut lining," says Dr. Vincent Pedre, author of Happy Gut.
-"The body makes a variety of digestive enzymes, from amylase in saliva to break down carbohydrates to proteases in the stomach that break down protein to lipase in the small intestine to break down fats."
-Your digestive enzymes, in essence, break down your food so you can absorb everything in it, whether it's the protein or vitamin C.
+"Digestive enzymes are proteins that break down food macromolecules into their smaller building blocks, in order to facilitate their absorption into the body through the gut lining," says digestive health expert Vincent Pedre, M.D.
+"The body makes a variety of digestive enzymes, from amylase in saliva to proteases in the stomach to lipase in the small intestine."
+Your digestive enzymes, in essence, break apart your food so you can absorb everything in it, whether it's the protein or vitamin C.

 So how do you know if you have enough?